helunxing/heroku-page/README.md

 架构图片

-The Frontend directly accesses the restful API provided by the Backend for Frontend (BFF), which in turn interacts with Microservices and returns the required data to the Frontend.
+The Frontend accesses the restful API provided by the Backend for Frontend (BFF), which in turn interacts with Microservices and returns the required data to the Frontend.

 I chose this structure for several reasons.
 First, changes made to the Frontend often require corresponding changes to the API.
-For example, if function A on the Frontend relies on the API of microservice X, and function B on the Frontend relies on the API of microservice Y, a chang to A, require data from Y
+For example, if function A on the Frontend relies on the API of microservice X, and function B on the Frontend relies on the API of microservice Y, a chang to A, need require data from Y,
-If there is no BFF layer, then the Frontend API would have to be changed, either by Y providing a new interface to A or by X accessing data from Y and changing its own API.
+If there is no BFF layer, then the relation of API would have to be changed, either by Y providing a new interface to A or by X accessing data from Y and changing its own API.
 With the BFF layer in place, X and Y can simply provide a fixed interface,